Simple Vegan Blog

 We used dehydrated shiitake mushrooms to make the broth and wheat ramen noodles.
 They can be found in any Asian supermarket, but feel free to use other dehydrated or fresh mushrooms and any noodles or pasta you want.

-If you like this simple vegan ramen, check out these soup recipes: 15 minute simple vegan miso soup, Mexican-style tomato soup, creamy vegan cauliflower soup, sweet potato coconut curry soup and simple vegan detox soup.
+If you like this simple vegan ramen, check out these soup recipes: 15 minute simple vegan miso soup, and Mexican-style tomato soup, creamy vegan cauliflower soup.

 Did you make this recipe?
 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We'd love to see what you cook!